 Even the biggest fans hardly get noticed by the all seeing eyes of the camera on national telecasts. . and if you get a 15 second of fame moment, you’re typically laughed at for your appearance or people are appalled by your awfully large beer gut after a game of gluttony.

 Forgive me for potentially offending new readers on a relatively new website, but I say this: Fans of football are quite frankly getting no where.
-Just apackersfans6s someone who has an intense and undying affinity for a political party, what does such an appreciation for football teams convey?
+Just as someone who has an intense and undying affinity for a political party, what does such an appreciation for football teams convey?

 I would much rather talk to someone who just appreciates a game as opposed to worships a team or a human being running plays.
 Anyone who does such will eventually be disappointing ..
 How do you think the fans of Ariana Grande are feeling tonight?
 We have false idols..
 They fall.
 We fail.
 And in the end, neither has anything to do with each other.